kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

      "code": "45"
    }

-Program types and users
+Program Types and Users
 -----------------------

 Automation Center makes a distinction between batch, recurring and transactional programs.

 * **Batch programs** operate on user lists and are triggered once by a timer (see ‘Target segment’ entry point in Automation Center).
 * **Recurring programs** are similar to batch programs in that they operate on user lists and they are also triggered by a timer, but these might get triggered several times as opposed to one time only programs.
 * **Transactional programs** operate on individual users and are triggered by user specific events (for example ‘New contact’, ‘Datachange’ and ‘External event’ are transactional entry points).

 The post request will contain either a list_id or a user_id.
 In case of batch and recurring programs, Automation Center